CALL FOR PAPERS

 Authors are required to honour the ethical code set out in the ACL Code of Ethics.

 The consideration of the ethical impact of our research, use of data, and potential applications of our work has always been an important consideration, and as artificial intelligence is becoming more mainstream, these issues are increasingly pertinent.
 We ask that all authors read the code, and ensure that their work is conformant to this code.
 Authors are encouraged to devote a section of their paper to concerns about the ethical impact of the work and to a discussion of broader impacts of the work, which will be taken into account in the review process.
-This discussion may extend into a 5th page (short papers) or 9th page (long papers).
+This discussion does not count towards the page limit, as long as it is placed in the end of the paper.
 In addition, we provide a responsible NLP research checklist, which authors must complete as part of their paper submission.
+The content of checklists is used in the review process, and incorrect or misleading information in the checklist can result in desk rejection.
+Furthermore, ACL’25 will resume the publication of responsible NLP checklists for accepted papers for improving the overall transparency of the scientific process.

-• Low-novelty text, e.g., producing a description of a widely known concept.
-Specify where such text was used, and convince the reviewers that the generation was checked to be accurate and is accompanied by relevant and appropriate citations (e.g., using block quotes for verbatim copying).
-If the generation copies text verbatim from existing work, the authors need to acknowledge all relevant citations: both the source of the text used and the source of the idea(s).
+• d.
+Low-novelty text.
+This covers the automatic generation of text about pre-existing ideas.
+Authors should specify where such automatically generated text was used, and convince the reviewers that the generation was checked to be accurate and is accompanied by relevant and appropriate citations.
+If the generation copies text from existing work, the publication ethics policy applies to that text.
+Authors need (for example) to acknowledge all relevant citations: both the source of the text used and the source of the idea(s).

-In all cases, authors are responsible for the correctness of their methods, results, and writing.
-Authors should check for potential plagiarism, both of text and code.
+In all cases, all authors are fully responsible for the correctness of their methods, results, and writing.
+They should check for potential plagiarism, both of text and code.

 Limitations (required section)